lc2a/briefcam_MEC_POC/README.md

 TIER 3:

-The video feeds are fed into the machine learning algorithm compute network by a swarm of workers and the results can be queried and fetched via the graphical user interface portal via the hosted web service. ( provided by a Vendor -  https://www.briefcam.com/)
+The video feeds are fed into the machine learning algorithm compute network by a swarm of workers and the identifed objects can be visually inspected, queried and fetched via the graphical user interface portal via the hosted web service. ( provided by a Vendor -  https://www.briefcam.com/)

 Any anomalies or triggers set based upon a certain pattern (RED color vehicle, person wearing glasses, person with black hair) can be set/queried/fetched via the webportal.